-So the talk of the town is the cold front that has whipped up here on chilly Cape Town winds.
+If you’re wondering whether a Johannesburg winter is cold, the word on the street is that we are living in Arctic Africa this week.
+A cold front has whipped up here on chilly Cape Town winds.
 Winter is here.

-Just to be clear, before I in anyway mock the Jo’burg attitude to winter.
+Just to be clear, before I in anyway mock the Johannesburg attitude to winter.
 I am not referring to the masses living in flimsy accommodation with limited or no utilities.
-I am extremely appreciative to live in a house with heating and hot water, but, my goodness, considering how tough and hardy many South Africans are in most respects, even the most privileged are having a jolly good grumble about the “Arctic” conditions that we are experiencing at the moment.
+I am extremely appreciative to live in a house with heating and hot water.
+I am talking about my neighbours in a comfortable suburb and, my goodness, considering how tough and hardy many South Africans are in most respects, even the most privileged are having a jolly good grumble about the “Arctic” conditions that we are experiencing at the moment.

 The Antipodeans have been equally pathetic switching their fires on as far back as April when it was merely fresh outside in the mornings climbing quickly to balmy and then tropical temperatures with the rising of the sun.
 The Canadians and Bostonians laugh at all of this even more than we do.

 The high today is a modest 9 Celsius which although not terribly warm is, let’s be honest, considered bikini weather in Scotland.
 Unlike a cold day in the UK where the watery sun occasionally comes out of hibernation the bright African sun is almost omnipresent.
 It’s statically dry here, so the damp doesn’t get into your bones either.